aspose-barcode/Aspose.BarCode-API-References/english/java/com.aspose.barcode.generation/gs1compositebarparameters/_index.md

 ```

-Returns a human-readable string representation of this .
+Returns a human-readable string representation of this DataBarParameters .

 **Returns:**
-java.lang.String - A string that represents this
+java.lang.String - A string that represents this DataBarParameters
 ### wait() {#wait--}
 ```
 public final void wait()